Garrett Morris: Recurring characters

-Later life and career
+Career

+Theater

+He performed in a number of Broadway musicals, including Hallelujah, Baby! and Ain't Supposed to Die a Natural Death.
+In 1965, he worked alongside Amiri Baraka, Sun Ra, Albert Ayler and Sonia Sanchez at the Black Arts Repertory Theatre/School in Harlem; during this period, the theater was frequently raided and surveilled by the New York City Police Department and the Federal Bureau of Investigation.

+Television

+In 1971, he had a small role as a police sergeant in The Anderson Tapes and was a cast member in the short-lived CBS sitcom, Roll Out.
+He also appeared as a high school teacher in the 1975 film Cooley High.
 In 1976, Morris appeared in the film Car Wash, playing the role of Slide the bookmaker.
 In 1983 and 1984, Morris appeared in five episodes of The Jeffersons, playing a character named Jimmy.
 He starred in the 1984 film The Census Taker, a 1984 black comedy directed by Bruce R. Cook.

-In 1985, he appeared in Larry Cohen's science fiction horror film The Stuff, playing cookie magnate "Chocolate Chip Charlie", a parody of Famous Amos.
-That year he also guested on Murder, She Wrote as "Lafayette Duquesne".
-In 1986, Morris began playing a regular occasional character, "Arnold 'Sporty' James", on the NBC cop drama Hunter, starring Fred Dryer and Stepfanie Kramer.
-Morris appeared in Married... with Children as Russ, one of Al's poker buddies, in "The Poker Game", in a 1987 season 1 episode and again in the season 23 episode "Requiem for a Dead Barber".
-Garrett Morris continually appeared as "Sporty" on Hunter through 1989.
+In 1985, he guested on Murder, She Wrote as Lafayette Duquesne.
+In 1986, Morris began playing Arnold "Sporty" James, on the NBC cop drama Hunter, starring Fred Dryer and Stepfanie Kramer through 1989.
+Morris appeared in Married... with Children as Russ, one of Al's poker buddies, in "The Poker Game", in a 1987 season 1 episode and again in the season 3 episode "Requiem for a Dead Barber".
 He also appeared in the 1992 horror comedy Severed Ties starring Oliver Reed.

-In 1994, he was "shot by a would-be mugger", whom he "attempted to fight off", but recovered as he discussed on the January 14, 2016, episode of Marc Maron's podcast WTF.
-On Howard Stern's radio show on July 20, 1995, Morris said the culprit was imprisoned not for the shooting, but for parole violations for other crimes.
-In another radio interview, he mentioned that the robber who shot him was eventually convicted and incarcerated.
-In prison, inmates who happened to be fans of Morris teamed up and beat up the robber in revenge.
-At the time of the shooting, Morris was starring on Martin as Martin's first boss, Stan Winters.
-Morris' shooting rendered him temporarily unable to continue in the role; he was written out of the show by having the character become a national fugitive.
-The scene where he is about to undergo plastic surgery was shot on the hospital bed Morris occupied while recuperating from the 1994 assault.
-He made a final appearance as Stan during the show's third season, walking with a cane due to Morris' real injuries, but the reason given for Stan was that he had crashed his car during a police chase.